Have a very GREEN Christmas with these eco-friendly tips!

 You can also source fair-trade and recycled Christmas decorations if you aren’t gifted in the crafty department.

 Although I am not a fan of plastic, a good quality tree will last you for years!
-If you like to go fresh, check out this great Aussie company The Eco Christmas Tree where you can rent a tree or buy and keep a fresh tree in a pot.
 If you have a fresh tree, you could compost it or use it for bark chips on the garden when Christmas is over.

 You could also get creative and make your own Christmas Tree with recycled materials!